Our Vision

 Head shot of Dean Kilpatrick

-Dean Kilpatrick, PhD
+Dean Kilpatrick, Ph.D.

 Director